Richard O'Carroll: Political Career

-1916 Easter Rising
+1916 Easter Rising and Death

-O'Carroll was a member of the revolutionary Nationalist group Irish Republican Brotherhood as well as the Irish Volunteers.
+O'Carroll was a member of the Irish Republican Brotherhood and the Irish Volunteers.
 He participated in the Easter Rising of 1916, fighting in the Camden Street area as a lieutenant of 2nd Battalion under the command of Thomas MacDonagh.

-Death

 Richard O'Carroll plaque at Cuffe Street, Dublin 2.

-Lieutenant Councillor Richard O'Carroll was the only serving and elected politician to be killed during the Easter Rising.

-On the afternoon of 26 April 1916, having summarily executed journalists Dickson, MacIntyre and Francis Sheehy Skeffington at Portobello Barracks that morning, Captain John Bowen Colthurst led a raid on suspected rebel hideouts in Camden Street, Dublin city centre.
-It was here that Lt.
-Cllr.
-O'Carroll was found, staked out in a room above Byrne's grocery shop.
-Although he surrendered immediately, Colthurst disregarded this and ordered that he be brought into the street to be summarily executed.
-"So this poor terrified wretch was made to kneel down on the pavement and make his peace with God" before being shot point-blank in the chest in front of a crowd of onlookers and soldiers.
+On the afternoon of 26 April 1916, having summarily executed Francis Sheehy Skeffington with two innocent civilians at Portobello Barracks that morning, Captain John Bowen-Colthurst led a raid on suspected rebel hideouts in Camden Street.
+O'Carroll was found staked out above a shop, and was brought outside unarmed and with hands raised.
+Once outside, Bowen-Colthurst asked O'Carroll at gunpoint if he was a "Sinn Féiner".
+When O'Carroll's responded "from the backbone out", Bowen-Colthurst shot him in the stomach, wounding but not killing him.
+O'Carroll was taken to Portobello Infirmary in a passing delivery van which had to be commandeered, where he died slowly nine days later.

-Lt.
-Cllr.
-O'Carroll did not die immediately.
-Perhaps unnerved by the large audience, instead of administering a killing shot, Colthurst commandeered a passing bread van and had him taken to Portobello Infirmary, where he died nine days later.

-In his April 26 report of the day's events, Colthurst claimed that Lt.
-Cllr.
-O'Carroll had been attempting to escape when he was shot: "One other man (name unknown) was captured in Byrne's and as seditious (pro-German) literature was found on him and as he had arms in his possession he was made prisoner and placed in charge of Sergeant Kelly.
+In his April 26 report of the day's events, Bowen-Colthurst claimed that O'Carroll had been attempting to escape when he was shot: "One other man (name unknown) was captured in Byrne's [shop] and as seditious (pro-German) literature was found on him and as he had arms in his possession he was made prisoner and placed in charge of Sergeant Kelly.
 Later Sergeant Kelly informed me that the man had attempted to escape but was fired upon, wounded and re-captured."
 A few days later, the Portobello orderly room began an internal inquiry into Colthurst's actions, including O'Carroll's shooting.
-The soldier Lieutenant Gibbon, who knew Colthurst's claim was false, overheard him outside the orderly room, coaching a sergeant (presumably Kelly) to tell the investigating adjutant that 'The prisoner was trying to escape'.
-When Colthurst noticed that he was being overheard, he moved away a few yards to be out of Gibbon's hearing.
-Colthurst obviously knew that the shooting of O'Carroll had been illegal and he was now looking for an excuse to justify it.
+Colthurst was overheard coaching a sergeant (presumably Kelly) to tell the investigating adjutant that 'The prisoner was trying to escape'.